 One structural characteristic that closely relates with the income classification is demography.
 Given the age-discriminating nature of COVID-19, age structure and population size play a defining role in determining pandemic outcomes.
 They also greatly influence the needed solutions to this pandemic as we roll out vaccines globally.

-I started this website to visualize the stark inequalities between high-income and developing countries and draw attention to the needs of the poorer parts of this interconnected world.
+A key purpose of this resource is to visualize the stark inequalities between high-income and developing countries and draw attention to the needs of the poorer parts of this interconnected world.
 In addition to data analytics, the site includes links to recent blogs and resources that have been published elsewhere.
+Note that this site reflects personal views.
+All errors and omissions are mine.

 Hope you find the content of interest and thank you for visiting!